7RU7H/Archive/Web-Application-Hacking/SQLi/SQLInjection.md

 ## Methodology

-Indication of vulnerablity:
+Indication of vulnerability:
 - variations with use of  `'` which used a string delimiter.

 Databases require instructional commands to store, organise and interact with data.
-1. The requirement is to inject maliformed SQL queries to break the query syntax through a logical mechanism and the sql parser's interpretation of characters external usage in token classification.
+1. The requirement is to inject malformed SQL queries to break the query syntax through a logical mechanism and the SQL parser's interpretation of characters external usage in token classification.
 	- The `-` comment  character is recognised as a break from a functionality to interact with database.
 	- Or `'` to indicate the opening of string declaration.
-The paring functions to consider the following set of character as string continously until otherwise stated.
+The paring functions to consider the following set of character as string continuously until otherwise stated.
 2. In breaking the query, access to debug messages or likewise indicated through commanding the server to delay its subsequent response demonstrating control of the server.
 3. If it will `sleep` because a malicious query states such for a specified length of time
 	- Then query may be transformed to the fix its breakage of syntax to
 		- Then query actual information on the database.
 			- [[FFUF-Cheatsheet]] maybe useful in fuzzing fields of the database.
-		- Or use the system hosting the database to use the database as storage for further movement with commands to code excution.
+		- Or use the system hosting the database to use the database as storage for further movement with commands to code execution.

 4. Nested SQL
 	- *A useful function in SQL is creating a query within a query, also known as a subquery or nested query.
 A nested query is a SELECT statement that is typically enclosed in parentheses, and embedded within a primary SELECT , INSERT , or DELETE operation.* [DigitalOcean Nest SQL](https://www.digitalocean.com/community/tutorials/how-to-use-nested-queries)